 - Ways Caregivers Know How To Help After A Traumatic Event

 - Covid-19 Protocols and Procedures

-Communication plan for parents
+Communication plan for staff and parents:

 - We will make sure that parents know children are safe, what the nature of the emergency is, any changes in our relocation plan, or schedule if communication is available to us.